 Swire Seabed already has a six-year contract in place for its new vessel with UK-based mapping company Ocean Infinity, the owner of the AUVs and USVs.
-The vessel will serve as the host for the multiple AUV operations in a combined venture between Ocean Infinity, with Swire Seabed providing survey processing and project management, and SeaTrepid DeepSea of Louisiana conducting operations of the AUVs.
+The vessel will serve as the host for the multiple AUV operations in a combined venture with Ocean Infinity, with Swire Seabed providing survey processing and project management.

 “To get a really good mapping product, you need high resolution,” says Arvid Pettersen, Swire Seabed’s CEO.
 “This is normally achieved by flying close to the seabed – using one AUV from one vessel.
 We will be flying up to six simultaneously – you can do large scale mapping in high resolution in a fraction of the time.”
 This could be for the telecommunications or oil and gas industries, where areas of the seabed need to be mapped.

 Interestingly, there’s nothing revolutionary in the technology to do this, Pettersen says, it’s what is being done with the technology that is new.

 The vessel, recently bought from Olympic Shipping and renamed Seabed Constructor, hints at Swire Seabed’s plans for this vessel to be more than just an AUV transporter.

 The vessel is 115m-long with a 23m-beam.
 It is now undergoing modifications for it to support its new payload – the six Hugin (Kongsberg) AUVs, and six USVs, from UK firm ASV Global – before starting its six-year contract in April.